-VLODGE www.VLodge.net
+VLODGE iamvlodge.iamaw.org

-VLodge.net is a service provided by the Grand Lodge that provides information about what is happening in your local, district and territory.
-The site offers model contract language, resources for your financial officer, Official Circulars, and a listing of available services from the Grand Lodge.
+VLodge is a service provided by the International that provides information about what is happening in your local, district and territory.
+The site offers model contract language, resources for your financial officer, Official Circulars, and a listing of available services from the International.
 Contact VLodge support at 301-967-3481 for information on access and how to register.

-AFL-CIO www.aflcio.org
+AFL-CIO aflcio.org

-The AFL-CIO's comprehensive website contains lots of valuable information that many local lodge committees can use.
+The AFL-CIO's comprehensive website contains lots of valuable information that many local committees can use.
 The new Working Families Toolkit (www.wftoolkit.org) - built by the AFL-CIO - aims to make electing the right candidates easy.
 This web-based tool offers prebuilt materials for virtually every race taking place around the country.